Gaur4vGaur/Gaur4vGaur.github.io/_posts/ai/2025-06-21-ai_vibe-coding-conversational-software-development-part2.md

 ---
 title: Vibe Coding - Conversational Software Development - Part 2 In Practice
-description: Discover how AI is transforming software development in Part 2 of our 'Vibe Coding' series.
+description: Discover how AI is transforming software development in Part 2 of my 'Vibe Coding' series.
 Explore conversational coding, real-time code generation in practice, and the future of developer productivity.
 tags: ["ai", "vibe coding"]
 category: ["ai"]
 date: 2025-06-21